Richard Mdakane: Early life

 Mdakane was born on 1 January 1955 in Dundee (later known as KwaThalane) in the former Natal province.
 His mother was a domestic worker and his father was a migrant worker.
 After finishing high school, Mdakane moved to Johannesburg, where his father worked, and grew increasingly active in anti-apartheid youth politics, including through the Alexandra Civic Organisation and the ANC underground.

 Political career

 Mdakane was first elected to the Gauteng Provincial Legislature in 1994, representing the ANC, and he was re-elected to his seat in 1999 and 2004.
 After the 2004 general election, he was additionally elected, unopposed, as Speaker of the Gauteng Provincial Legislature.

 After a full legislative term as Speaker, Mdakane stood for election to the National Assembly, the lower house of the national Parliament, in the 2009 general election.
 He served ten years in the National Assembly, securing re-election to his seat in the 2014 general election.
 After the 2014 general election, he was also elected unopposed to chair the Portfolio Committee on Cooperative Governance and Traditional Affairs.

 In the 2019 general election, Mdakane stood for re-election to the National Assembly, but he was ranked 144th on the ANC's national party list and did not secure a seat.

+On 16 March 2023, he entered the National Assembly as a replacement for former Nathi Mthethwa, who resigned as a Member of Parliament after being axed in a cabinet reshuffle on 6 March 2023.
+He did not stand in the 2024 general election and left parliament.